-PLEASE NOTE - MOST COURSES ARE CURRENTLY ON HOLD DUE TO COVID RESTRICTIONS.
+PLEASE NOTE - SOME COURSES ARE CURRENTLY ON HOLD DUE TO COVID RESTRICTIONS.

 Wokingham are offering a 5 week course supporting parents and families of young people with additional needs and challenging behaviours called 1-2-3 Magic.
-The course helps with effective behaviour support and techniques; bookings can now be made for April 2020.
-Please see the attached flyer for the daytime course here, or the evening course here.
-Please contact Lucy or Ellie if you would like a referral made.
+The course helps with effective behaviour support and techniques.
+Please contact Ellie if you would like a referral made.

-Wokinghams's Incredible Years Project is funding day and evening courses for parents of 4 to 8 year olds who are experiencing challenging behaviour from their youngsters Please see the attached flyer here for details of the day course, and see the attached flyer here for details of the evening course.
+Wokinghams's Incredible Years Project is funding day and evening courses for parents of 4 to 8 year olds who are experiencing challenging behaviour from their youngsters.

 Every month, the CAN network publishes a newsletter with details of activities, clubs, events and services which are available to young people with Additional Needs and their families.
-Please, click here to access their latest newsletter.
+Please see our community links page for the latest newsletter.

 Families Online also have a comprehensive guide of activities and events on in the Thames Valley.
 Please click here to access.The Ark run a weekly social club from the St. Crispins Leisure Centre, Wokingham.
 The Friday Night project is for those aged 18 and above, click here for full details.

 CLOTHING AND EQUIPMENT